mmu-webdesign/l4-IWD-web-block/rwd-1-preparation.md

 ## Notes

-Try to have your text ready for Week Two and images for Week Three.
+Try to have your text and images ready asap.

 As the project proceeds, and you can see how your site is evolving, students often decide to *upgrade* (improve) their text and images before the final submission.
 You don't have to stick with the content created in the initial weeks.

-## Task 1 - Mood board
+## Mood board

-To kick off the design process create a mood board to collate influences and ideas for the portfolio page you are about to create.
+One way to kick off the design process create a mood board to collate influences and ideas for the portfolio page you are about to create.
 This will include:

 * Colours
 * Typography

-Use your 6 photographs as the starting point.
+Use your photographs as the starting point.
 Sample some of the colours, looking for a theme.
 Also start to think about a 'hero' image.
 Do you already have a suitable image?
 Do you need to create one?

 The influences may be digital or physical.